I've used over two dozen buckets as alternatives to gift bags—to great success!

 Optional Lid Accessories

 Part of the fun of giving gift buckets is the optional lid accessories.
 You can buy or create hydroponic planters, cooler/misters, and even portable storage/seats.
-Portable cooler/misters and storage seats are great for camping and fishing.
+Portable coolers/misters and storage seats are great for camping and fishing.

 Making seats or hassocks requires a bit more work.
 I've made two different kinds: foam and cloth covered, and wood slats screwed on from the bottom of the lid.